 That is off the charts.

 You don’t even have to be a paying customer to try this out.
-You can just scroll down the page—I’ll include the link in the show notes—and paste in some texts that can be text from your SRT file, for example, from the transcript of your video.
+You can just scroll down the page and paste in some texts that can be text from your SRT file, for example, from the transcript of your video.
 A lot of people do not even realize that YouTube creates transcripts of what you’re saying in the video automatically.
 It’s not always perfect, so you should go in there and tweak whatever mistakes it’s made, but that’s all searchable content.

 Then, you can copy that textual content, paste it into the natural language API demo and see how salient the different entities or keywords are—the entities are like a group of keywords—how salient, or in other words, how relevant and prominent are these different keywords in your audio.
 If it seems weird to the AI that it’s not natural, it doesn’t seem that salient, then you’re going to get a poor score.
 That’s really powerful.